 Personal Protective Equipment

-The Occupational Safety and Health Administration (OSHA) requires that employers protect their employees form workplace hazards that can cause injury.
+The Occupational Safety and Health Administration (OSHA) requires that employers protect their employees from workplace hazards that can cause injury.
 When engineering controls and safe work practices are not feasible or do not provide sufficient protection, employers must provide personal protective equipment (PPE) to their employees and ensure its use.
 PPE is worn to minimize exposure to a variety of hazards.
 Examples of PPE include such items as gloves, safety glasses, steel toe boots.